ogurcan/blockchain/ethereum/local-private-network/contracts/06-ReputationSystem-v01/README.md

         address evaluatorID; // by which stakeholder
         address evaluatedID; // for which stakeholder
-        uint weight; // reputation level of the evaluator at evalution time uint score; // score value of the evaluator
+        uint weight; // reputation level of the evaluator at evalution time uint rate; // rate value of the evaluator
     }

     // Feedback list holding all feedbacks